Chukwuemeka-Peter-Eze/aws-ec2-spring-boot-deployment/README.md

 * Remote application execution
 * Linux user and privilege management

-The objective was not simply to create a virtual machine, but to establish a functioning remote application environment and understand the infrastructure responsibilities involved in operating an application on a cloud server.
+The goal was not simply to spin up a virtual machine, but to understand the full set of infrastructure responsibilities involved in operating an application on a cloud server, end to end, done manually, before automating any of it.

+> This deployment is intentionally manual.
+See [Next Steps](#next-steps-from-manual-to-production-grade) for how this would evolve toward a production setup.

 ---

 ## Objectives

-The project focused on the following engineering objectives:

 1. Provision a Linux-based compute instance on AWS.
 2. Configure controlled network access to the server.